daemonPainter/polimi-press-package/README.md

 #### Why isn't my School / Study course represented in the repo?

 Probably because I didn't have the chance to look up the rules specific for your course and make the necessary modifications to the files.
 You can open a [ticket](https://github.com/daemonPainter/polimi-press-package/issues) suggesting the files with the rules specific to your School.
-While I may not look into it immediately, I'll do my best to update this as often as I can
+While I may not look into it immediately, I'll do my best to update this as often as I can.

 #### I want to contribute, how can I?

 You can open a [ticket](https://github.com/daemonPainter/polimi-press-package/issues) suggesting new features, reporting bugs and discussing in general.
-You can always send up your files to the repo, just use the correct file structure (see section 3) and clear up any whopsie-commits before pushing.
+You can always send up your files to the repo, just use the correct file structure (see section 2) and clear up any whopsie-commits before pushing.